roopabeacon/test/chinaVisa2.md

   - The Chinese Embassy and Consulates randomly check the authenticity of applicants' invitation letters by contacting the inviting party in China.
 When that happens, your application will be delayed, or denied if the letter is not authentic.
   - Here is a [Sample Business Invitation Letter](http://www.mychinavisa.com/LiteratureRetrieve.aspx?ID=193471) for your reference.
 ## 3. Determine order type and shipping.
-  - **Order Type:** Choose which type you will require.
+  - **Order Type:** Choose which type you will require based on the table below.
 It is best to put in the application order 3 weeks prior to your trip.
     - *Same day processing is not available for work visa & non-US passports.
     - **Processing Time is only for the consultate.
   - **Shipping Type:** There are two shipping options: